Levels31/donkeycar/docs/supported_cars.md

 ## Reely (German Build)

-The Magnet Chassis is relatively hard or expensive to get within Europe/Germany.
-Here is a suggestion for those people:
+The suggested Chassis are relatively hard or expensive to get within Europe/Germany.
+Here is a build for those people:

 | Part Description | Link | Approximate Cost |
 |---|----|---|